Urban rail transit in Canada: Longueuil

 In February 2020, the mayor of Longueuil, Quebec, proposed building a tramway in stages running east to west, from Hôpital Pierre Boucher in Longueuil to La Prairie.
-The proposed line would mostly run along a reconfigured Taschereau Boulevard passing Cégep Édouard-Montpetit, Longueuil station (terminus of the Yellow Line of the Montreal Metro), Hôpital Charles-LeMoyne and the planned Panama station of the future Réseau express métropolitain in Brossard.
+The proposed line would mostly run along a reconfigured Taschereau Boulevard passing Cégep Édouard-Montpetit, Longueuil station (terminus of the Yellow Line of the Montreal Metro), Hôpital Charles-LeMoyne and Panama station of the Réseau express métropolitain in Brossard.

-Montreal
+Montreal REM

 The Réseau express métropolitain is a light metro line under construction in Montreal.
-It is set to open in phases, beginning in 2022.
+It is opening in phases, with the first section operating since July 2023.
 When completed, it will consist of a central section connecting to the Green, Orange, and Blue metro lines, with four branches with service to the North Shore, West Island, airport, and South Shore.

 Peel Region

-The Hurontario LRT is a 17.6 km light rail line under construction which is largely financed by the Province of Ontario.
+The Hurontario LRT is a 17.6 km light rail line under construction which is largely financed by Ontario provincial government.
 It will run on the surface along Hurontario Street from Port Credit GO Station in Mississauga to Steeles Avenue in Brampton.
 On October 28, 2015, Brampton City Council cancelled the proposed 5.6 km section of the line along Main Street in Brampton to Brampton GO Station.
-On March 21, 2019, Metrolinx announced that the most of the downtown loop would be deferred to a later date due to financial restrictions, although a short spur to a stop at Square One Shopping Centre would remain.
+On March 21, 2019, Metrolinx announced that most of the downtown loop would be deferred to a later date due to financial restrictions, although a short spur to a stop at Square One Shopping Centre would remain.

 Quebec City

-The Quebec City Tramway is a planned light rail transit line in Quebec City set to open in 2028.
-It will link Beauport to Cap Rouge, passing through Quebec Parliament Hill.
-The 19 km line will include a 1.8 km underground segment, with the rest of the line being on the surface.
+The Quebec City Tramway is a proposed light rail transit line in Quebec City.
+It would link Beauport to Cap Rouge, passing through Quebec Parliament Hill.
+The 19 km line would include a 1.8 km underground segment, with the rest of the line being on the surface.

+Prior to the suspension, the municipal government had signed a contract for new trams from Alstom and another contract with the organization CSiT for operating and mobility systems.
+The city was unable to source a consortium to build the line as the sole remaining candidate would not provide project financing.
+Thus, at the end of October 2023, the city proposed to become the project manager to run the project.
+In early November 2023, the province of Quebec suspended the project in order to have the Caisse de dépôt et placement du Québec do a six-month study to determine whether the tramway or some other public transit option would be the best solution.